 Taxes usually apply to a specific individual and cover the duration of a tax period, generally one year.
 However, government tax agencies or sellers may allow eligible individuals to save money by paying prorated property taxes instead.

-In most cases, taxes apply to a specific individual and cover the duration of a tax period, generally one year.
-However, in the case of property tax, which only applies to real estate that a taxpayer owns, government tax agencies or sellers may allow eligible individuals to save money by paying prorated taxes.
-Proration is the act of dividing the full year's taxes by a portion of time, for example, by the number of days in which the homeowner actually owns the property.
-It's common in real estate closings where the buyer and seller split (prorate) the property tax bill for the portion of the tax year they owned, or will own, the property.
+Property tax applies to real estate that a taxpayer owns.
+The tax rate is usually based on the real property’s taxable value or assessed value.
+Tax proration involves dividing the full year's taxes by a portion of time, usually by the number of days in which the homeowner actually owns the property.
+It's common in real estate closings where the buyer and seller split or prorate the property tax bill for the portion of the tax year that they own (or will own) the property.

-State and local governments, along with municipal districts, impose property tax on residents based on the value of their property.
-Different municipalities impose property tax differently; some only levy property tax on real estate, while others impose property taxes on vehicles and other forms of personal property.
-Because a resident may only own a piece of property for part of a year, either before selling it or after acquiring it, governments will allow for prorated taxes.
+State and local governments along with municipal districts impose property taxes on residents based on the value of their property.
+Different municipalities impose property tax differently.
+Some only levy property tax on real estate, while others impose property taxes on vehicles and other forms of personal property.
+Governments will allow for prorated taxes because a resident may only own a piece of property for part of a year, either before selling it or after acquiring it.

-Personal Property Taxes
+How to Prorate Personal Property Taxes

 Municipal governments and agencies that levy property taxes on the value of personal property generally allow property owners to pay prorated taxes based on partial year ownership.
 For example, taxpayers in Loudon County, Virginia are only responsible for prorated tax based on the number of months the property they own was within the county's borders.
 States and counties may exempt certain personal property, such as airplanes and mobile homes, from proration.

 This article was written by PocketSense staff.
 If you have any questions, please reach out to us on our contact us page.